Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/extensions/attribute-targets-cpp-component-extensions.md

 ### <a name="description"></a>Popis

-Tato ukázka předvádí, jak určit více cílů.
+V této ukázce se dozvíte, jak zadat více cílů.

 ### <a name="code"></a>Kód